 King Louis XV

 The process of making glass jewelry reached its peak in the Georgian (1714-1830) and Victorian (1837-1901) periods.
-Its popularity was due especially to the work of a jeweler named Georges Frederic Strass (1701-1773).
-Strass moved from Strasbourg to Paris in 1724, and within a short period of time he was appointed "Jeweler to the King."
+Its popularity was particularly attributed to the work of a jeweler named Georges Frederic Strass (1701-1773).
+Strass moved from Strasbourg to Paris in 1724, and within a short period of time he was appointed "Jeweler to the King".
 He invented the rhinestone and his work was in great demand at the court of King Louis XV of France.
 He controlled a large market for artificial gems and became a wealthy man.
 His paste jewelry has become extremely valuable today, though modern paste is, not surprisingly, mostly worthless.